mattrrubino/self-supervised-medical/README.md

 Follow the prompting intructions on the CLI to see what pretext tasks you wish to run

 ## Finetuning
 To finetune the 2d moels, first navigate to code/2d/ directory.
-First open the file `finetune.py` and change any nesseccary checkpoint files (if nessecary) in `reset_model_weights` function.
+First open the file `finetune.py` and change checkpoint files (if nessecary) in `reset_model_weights` function.
 Then simply run:

 ```
 python finetune.py